Can Carpenter Bees Sting?

 In high doses, the melittin will actually cause the membrane of the cell to swell up and pop.
 Scientists are hoping to use this to cure viruses, such as HIV.

 Immediately after a sting, the site will be very red and swollen.
-The sting is accompanied by a sharp pain which might last for a couple of minutes.
+The sting is accompanied by a sharp pain that might last for a couple of minutes.

 Once the pain is gone, a dull ache will follow.
 The dull ache can be present for hours after the sting.